DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

     J. Van Dijk and K. Hacker, ‘The Digital Divide as a Complex and Dynamic Phenomenon’, *The Information Society* 19.4 (2003).

-    Norris, Pippa.
+    P. Norris.
 ‘The Worldwide Digital Divide’, Annual Meeting of the Political Studies Association of the UK, London School of Economics and Political Science, 2000.

     N. Selwyn, ‘Reconsidering Political and Popular Understandings of the Digital Divide’, *New Media & Society* 6.3 (2004).

-[^31]: Dutton, Shepherd C. Di Gennaro, ‘Digital Divides and Choices
+[^31]: Dutton, Shepherd and Di Gennaro, ‘Digital Divides and Choices
     Reconfiguring Access: National and Cross National Patterns of Internet Diffusion and Use’.